Alirezahr75/Lightstreamer-Python-Client-To-Fetch-Sahamyab-Tweets/README.md

-# Lightstreamer-Python-Client
+# Lightstreamer-Python-Client-for-Sahamyab-Tweets
-This project contains a Python script that fetch data from lightstreamer socket.
+This project contains a Python script that fetch tweets realtime from sahamyab lightstreamer socket.

 ## Installation
 Install lightstreamer_client using pip: